Jobians/doc/docs/api/bot-link-shortener.md

 # Generating short URLs

-To generate a short URL, simply pass in a `url` query parameter to our Link Shortener api:
+To generate a short URL, simply pass in a `url` query parameter to our Link Shortener Api:

     https://url.jobians.top/?url=https://www.money.com